 There can be issues with scaling

 Headless CMS is different from traditional CMS in that it doesn’t connect to the front-end (graphical user interface) of a website at all – it’s all about the content.

 Headless CMS uses an application programming interface to publish the content, which means that it’s separate to other areas of your site.
 The main benefit of this is that you can publish your content in many different ways with complete control, allowing you to achieve web design that is unique and personal, and which stands out from the crowd.
 But this level of control isn’t always suitable for people who only want a simple package to publish their content.

 Most big organisations will be using headless CMS, and so they’ll also have a dedicated front-end development team to create large-scale websites that are completely unique.

 In our experience, most small organisations also use headless CMS.
 The concept of having a site that is one of a kind and free to control is something that is very important to businesses no matter their size.
-These smaller organisations get around the fact that headless CMS can be difficult to use by hiring web design agencies on an ad hoc basis.
+These smaller organisations get around the fact that headless CMS can be difficult to use by hiring web design Liverpool Agency on an ad hoc basis.

 If you’ve also had problems with how your content is displayed on mobiles and other devices, you won’t have that with headless CMS, due to the fact that content on traditional CMS is designed especially for the web.